cxzhou35/Awesome-dotfiles/README.md

 > **Warning**
 >
-> The Vim and Neovim configurations of this repo have been deprecated.
+> The [Vim](https://github.com/Xuer04/Awesome-dotfiles/tree/main/vim) and [Neovim](https://github.com/Xuer04/Awesome-dotfiles/tree/main/nvim) configurations in this repo have been deprecated.
 >
-> The latest content can be obtained by visiting this [repo](https://github.com/Xuer04/Awesome-neovim).
+> The latest configurations can be found in this repo. ➡️ [Neovim](https://github.com/Xuer04/Awesome-neovim)

 ----------